strike/openport-exporter/README.md

 # OpenPort Exporter Documentation

+OpenPort Exporter is an nmap-based tool that scans a list of IP addresses and ports and exposes the results as Prometheus metrics.

 ## Configuration Options

 The table below outlines all configurable options available in `config.yaml` for OpenPort Exporter.